arnosolo/oversimplified_gravity_simulator/README.md

   }
 ]
 ```
-Note: you need to clear the comment to use the configuration, like this:
+Note: If you want use the json config file, you need clear comments in it, like this:

 ```json
 [